coders51/mainsite/README.md

 # Your technical partner for the modern Web, Mobile and IoT development

-Remote customer teams can rely on our developers as technical partners, using Elixir, Erlang, React, React Native, and Objective C
+Remote customer teams can rely on our developers as technical partners, using Elixir, Erlang, React, React Native

 [What can we do for you][4]